Exercise and Nutrition Sciences

 Prerequisites: HEDU 101, HEDU 201, and HEDU 420.
 Skills needed to do research, teach, and present current health education topics in a factual and comfortable manner in schools and community.
 Three hours lecture.
 Students must be in the Sport Science and Wellness Program to take 300/400 level courses.
 (Formerly 5570:322)

-HEDU:375 Program Planning and Evaluation (2 Credits)
+HEDU 375 Program Planning and Evaluation (2 Units)

 Prerequisites: HEDU 101 and HEDU 201.
 This course addresses the process of planning and evaluating health education programs within the school and community.
 (Formerly 5570:375)

-HEDU:395 Field Experience: Health Education (1-3 Credits)
+HEDU 395 Field Experience: Health Education (1-3 Units)

 Prerequisite: Permission of the advisor.
 On-site field experience will be conducted in an area related to pre-K-12 health education under the supervision of a faculty member.
 Students must be in the Sport Science and Wellness Program to take 300/400 level courses.
 (Formerly 5570:395)